Loudness Targets and Mastering for Streaming Platforms

 The kicker is that your carefully crafted peak and dynamics might shift depending on the listener’s device or app settings.
 That’s right, someone could be listening on a Bluetooth speaker in a coffee shop or turn normalization off entirely, and your mix could play at the level you mastered it anyway.

-2. Why You Should Focus on the Song, Not the Target
+What You Should Focus On The Song, Not The Target

 Each song has a personality.
 Some tracks thrive with big, wide dynamics, and some need controlled energy to hit hard.
 If you squash everything just to hit a number, you kill that personality.